The Message Trust: Eden

-As the team developed a sharper focus on Manchester, and particularly the toughest areas and estates of the city, Andy Hawthorne and team began to have a vision to see Christians moving into these areas to live and work, supporting local churches particularly to reach young people.
-This initiative was named Eden, and the first Eden partnership was launched in 1997 in Benchill, Wythenshawe, at that time the most deprived neighbourhood in the UK.
-Others followed and over the last 30 years, they have planted more than 70 Eden teams, with 700 volunteers, in key areas of urban challenge in Greater Manchester and across the UK.
+As the team developed a sharper focus on Manchester, and particularly the more economically deprived areas of the city, Andy Hawthorne and team developed a vision of Christians moving into these areas to live and work and supported local churches to reach young people.
+This initiative was named Eden, and the first Eden partnership was launched in 1997 in Benchill, Wythenshawe: at that time the most deprived neighbourhood in the UK.
+Others followed and over the last 30 years, they have established more than 80 Eden teams, with 850 volunteers, in key areas of urban challenge in Greater Manchester and across the UK.
 The history and philosophy behind Eden is explained in Matt Wilson's books Eden: Called to the Streets and Concrete Faith.
 In 2009, the Eden Network was formed with the aim of spreading the Eden vision to other urban areas across the UK, and 2014 saw the first Eden team outside the UK in Cape Town, South Africa.
 Eden launched in the neighbourhood of Downtown Eastside, Greater Vancouver, Canada in 2018.
-In September 2021, Message Germany set up their first Eden team in Chemnitz.
+In October 2024, Message Brasil set up their first Eden team in Santa Marta.

 Message Bus

-A bus ministry was launched in early 2000, to extend The Message's reach into local communities.
+A bus ministry was launched in early 2000, to extend The Message's reach.
 The Message Buses (formerly Eden Buses) are mobile youth centres, equipped with technology and staffed by volunteers from local churches.
 Each week the 6 buses visited deprived neighbourhoods in the North West, London, South Wales, Midlands, and Yorkshire and the Humber, working with hundreds of young people each week.